AnjuMKaimal/CourseraPML/PredictionAssignment Writeup.md

 > testData<-pmltrain[-inTrain,]
 > table(is.na(trainData))

-Find which variables (if any) that are mostly na values
+Find which variables (if any) that are mostly na values:
 > naprops <- colSums(is.na(trainData))/nrow(trainData)
 > mostlyNAs <- names(naprops[naprops > 0.75]) # mostly being 75%
 > mostlyNACols <- which(naprops > 0.75) # there's about 100 of them